OHIEDATIM/datim-auto-cert-updater/docs/testing/readme.md

     - `sudo certbot renew -n --force-renew`
     - this command should return a sucessful response
 2. manually trigger openhim-cert-updater
-    - `sudo su openhim_cert_updater -c "/usr/share/datim-auto-cert-updater/update_openhim_post_renewal.sh"`
+    - `sudo su openhim_cert_updater -c "/usr/share/datim-auto-cert-updater/update_dependencies_post_renewal.sh"`
-        - this command should respond stating that the local machine and all remote machines were updated
+        - this command should respond stating that the local machine and all remote machines were updated and that nginx was restarted
         - if certs were not equal, it will have also run the hook
         - check the logs to ensure all was sucessful
             - `cat /home/openhim_cert_updater/run.log`